 It is important that a young person is aware that information is being recorded regarding their personal circumstances.
 How this is shared with them clearly depends on their age and understanding.
-It is good practice to consult and share with a young person appropriate records that are held by school and the local authority.
+It is good practice to consult and share with a young person the appropriate records that are held by school and the local authority.
 The explanation should emphasise that the school, the social worker, and their carer(s) are working together to help them achieve in school.

 Meetings in school should respect the child/young person's feelings and ensure that confidentiality is upheld.
 The part they play in the meeting should reflect their choice and their right to withdraw from the meeting.
+Their voice should always be reflected in the PEP document.

-h) Communication with Other Agencies (Looked After)
+h) Communication with Other Agencies (Children in Care)